NghiaDangTran/AWS-Certified-Cloud-Practitioner-CLF-C01/06. Deployment and managing infra/readme.md

      - ec2 using that security group
      - a s3
      - load balncer in front of these
-  - could formaton creates thoose for u, in the right order, with the exact confirguaraion that u specify ( au to do)
+  - could formaton creates thoose for u, in the right order, with the exact confirguaraion that u specify ( auto do)
   - infrastruture as code
       - no resuorce are manually created
       - change to the infra are do as code